Nockmaar is the first demo from Sargeist, recorded in 1999.

 quality is the same.

-Nockmaar / Heralding Breath of the Pestilence gets no points for
+Nockmaar / Heralding Breath of the Pestilence gets no points

 (20 Aug.
 2013)

-Sargeist first came to my attention with their debut full-length, Satanic
+Sargeist first came to my attention with their debut full-length,

-long before then.
+on CD not long before then.
 Originally released in 2001, this demo shows a very rough version of what Sargeist would become.

-Speaking of rough, the production is very low-quality, though not in
+Speaking of rough, the production is very low-quality, though not

-a way that would make your ears bleed.
+in a way that would make your ears bleed.
 After the over-produced Sudentaival, from Horna, Shatraug's subsequent efforts

 seemed to get more raw and to go in the opposite direction.
 That is certainly the case, here.
 While sounding very necro and